Here are some Frequently Asked Questions

 Q: Do you adopt out animals?

-A: We do adopt out cats, dogs, and rabbits - those who who are fit for adoption, and who have told us they are ok to be adopted.
+A: We do adopt out cats, dogs, and rabbits - those who are fit for adoption, and who have told us they are ok to be adopted.
 We do not adopt out any of the farm animals.
 All of the animals who live at the farm are valued members of our animal family.
 For more information on Adoptions, click here.

 Q: If I have a problem with an animal, can I call you for advice?

 A: Certainly we do our best to help all callers.
 We are not veterinarians, however, so we cannot diagnose or prescribe.
 We can only give you the benefit of our own experience and recommend a vet if you do not have one.
 Frequently, we can direct you to helpful information either from other organizations or professionals who might be able to help you with your situation.
 You can contact our office Monday-Friday, 9am-4pm, at (315) 737-9339.

 A: No, there are special licensed wildlife rehabilitators who do that.
 Again, we can help by referring you to an apporpriate licensed wildlife rehabilitator.